 Scope: defines a list of Groups or Objects to include in the report (by default, the VMware Virtual Machine Group group is selected).

 Top N Count: defines the maximum number of virtual machines to display in the report output.

 Report on top 10 VMs that have less allocated memory than they require.
 Use performance statistics for the previous quarter as a ground for the report analysis.

 - Open the Virtual Machines.
 Right-Sizing — VMs Undersized for Memory and CPU (Ops Mgr agent data) report.

-- From the From list, choose Previous Quarter > First day.
-From the To list, choose Previous Quarter > Last day.
+- From the From list, select Previous Quarter > First day.
+From the To list, select Previous Quarter > Last day.